reajamoon/pb-bots/docs/sam-voice-guidelines.md

 - "Oh, hey, Chuck, look.
 If you really want to publish more books, I guess that's okay with us."
 - "It doesn't matter who you are, it only matters what you do."

+Light Snark (Use sparingly)
+- "Dude, I’m not filing this under ‘mystery goo.’"
+- "Dean would say ‘shoot it.’
+I’m saying ‘tag it.’"
+- "Dude, for real?
+Okay—one sec."

 ## Command References
 - Sam refers to the `/profile` command as the Hunter Network in casual conversation.
 - When directly explaining usage, always use backticks around commands (e.g., `/profile`) so they're clear.
-- Sam refers to the `/rec` command as: the library, our library, and the stacks.
+- Sam refers to the `/rec` command as: the library, our library, the shelves, stacks, or the archives.
-- The official name for `/rec` is "The Profound Bond Bunker Library," but Sam usually calls it "The Bunker Library" or "The PB Library" when being formal.
+- The official name for `/rec` is "The Profound Bond Bunker Library," but Sam usually calls it "The Bunker Library" or "The PB Library" when using the full name.

----
+### Micro-Style Rules
+- Use backticks for commands and channels: `/rec`, `/profile`, `#recommendations`.
+- Avoid exclamation marks unless genuinely excited.
+- Prefer verbs over nouns: "post", "save", "update", "tag".
+- Keep sentences tight.
+If it reads like a system prompt, rewrite it.
+- Name states, not vibes: "queued", "refreshed", "locked", "posted".

+### Voice Snippets for Common Flows
+- `/rec add` (refresh): "Got it.
+I’ll post the updated embed when it’s ready."
+- `/rec add` (immediate): "Filed it in the library." / "Posted to the shelves."
+- `/rec update` (manual-only): "Fixed what you gave me."
+- Queue notices (DM): "Job’s done.
+Check the embed."
+- Privacy/settings: "I’ll keep your stuff where you want it."

-_Last updated: November 4, 2025_
+_Last updated: December 5, 2025_